Our Guide for Parents page also lists sources of support available.

 As a learner you are ultimately the one responsible for your learning, but you may also receive specialist in-class support along the way.
 Our Specialist Support Assistants are there to provide this and their work aims to help you develop the skills to achieve the targets you have.
 They may assist you alone or a number of other learners in your class, it just depends on what your needs are.

 Extra time in exams is called 'exam access arrangements'.
 While you were in school, you may have had a scribe, a reader, and/or extra time.
 BCoT is able to provide these reasonable exam adjustments.
 The Transition Manager will review any 'access arrangement' information from your school, ensuring that it is current and appropriate.
 If the forms are out of date, we can arrange required assessments to ensure the correct forms with the Exams office.

 It's never too late!
 If you haven't declared a need, but find yourself struggling, you can either self-refer, or have a tutor refer you, to the Support Shop.
 We will then be in contact with you to set up an appointment for an ALS Initial Assessment.

 We also have a team of RAP tutors who will take you in weekly sessions that are designed to provide a pastoral programme and support in moving to the next level of course or on to employment and university.
 Each department has their own dedicated tutor.
 These staff will have high expectations of your attendance and ability to meet deadlines.
 They are also here to signpost you to outside support when this may be required.

 College is a new learning environment with a lot of new and exciting prospects.
 At BCoT we understand that you may feel overwhelmed, either from stresses at school or issues you are having at home.
 We have counsellors onsite, located next to the Learning Resource Centre (LRC), who provide confidential counselling to learners, this is provided free of charge.

-We have an on-site Nurse who is available to give any health advice or medical attention, the first aid office is located on North site, near the Lower Concourse.
+We have an on-site Nurse who is available to give any health advice or medical attention, the first aid office is located in G013 on the South site.